msqc-goethe/QasmParserLibrary/README.md

 This project implements a library to simplify the generation of OpenQASM files, the de facto standard when it comes to instructing quantum computers.
-Additionally, the project contains benchmarking files to evaluate performance.
+Additionally, the project contains python bindings to use the library as an extension in python.

 ## Description